isomerpages/moe-blangahrisepri/_subpages-for-sd/Contributing Learner.md

 ![](/images/2023%20Photos/Student%20Development/image27.png)

-Students contribute to the caring and positive peer culture in school when they look out for one another, provide support to their peers in need and build positive relationships with one another.
-Good stories are also collated to inspire our students to learn from these exemplary behaviours.
+Students contribute to the caring and positive peer culture in school when they look out for one another, provide support to their peers in need and build positive relationships with one another.&nbsp;Good stories are also collated to inspire our students to learn from these exemplary behaviours.

 ![](/images/2023%20Photos/Student%20Development/image28.png)